- Safety - do not go outside the hotels after dark without a group.

 the Bonaventure and Biltmore.
 If you have a laptop, they have free wireless.

 If not, get a guest card and use their PC's.
-The hotel charges an arm and

 - Affordable Convocation Hotel